turbits/SEPM-A2-CostEstimator/README.md

 - November 2023

-The Synputer Cost Estimator is a command-line tool that takes a series of inputs and outputs a cost estimate for the system including costs for components, development, manufacturing, and testing.
+The Synputer Cost Estimator is a command-line tool that takes two .csv files for hardware and software BOM and labour costs, and produces a cost estimate for the unit and labour costs of the project.

 It uses a 3-point estimation technique, applied to hardware, software, and testing/QA costs, then combined to give a total cost estimate.
-The tool also outputs a bill of materials (BOM) for the system based on the specification provided.

-Optimistic (O): Assumes being ahead of schedule, minimal delays, high efficiency.
+- Optimistic (O): Assumes being ahead of schedule, minimal delays, high efficiency.
-Pessimistic (P): Assumes being behind schedule, most delays, low efficiency.
+- Pessimistic (P): Assumes being behind schedule, most delays, low efficiency.
-Most Likely (M): Assumes being on schedule, average delays, average efficiency.
+- Most Likely (M): Assumes being on schedule, average delays, average efficiency.

 ## Installation